 The initial size of the buffer for client/server

 mysqldump creates rows up to

-If you increase this variable, you should also ensure that
+long.
+If you increase this variable, ensure that the MySQL

-variable in the MySQL server is at least this large.
+system variable has a value at least this large.

 A common use of mysqldump is for making a backup of an entire database: